-- 2) Toll Credits may be used to provide the 20% match for the SPR funds. - 3) PERSONNEL COSTS include staff charges and outsourced activities or contracts.
+- 1) Potential Outsourced Items are indicated in each chapter - 2) Toll Credits may be used to provide the 20% match for the SPR funds. - 3) PERSONNEL COSTS include staff charges.
+OUTSOURCING COSTS includes activities to be completed by contract due to staffing limitations.
 OTHER COSTS include equipment, supplies, software, travel, carpool rental, printing, and other charges not related to personnel costs and are identified in each chapter.